William Ewart Gladstone: Final years (1894–1898)

 In the early months of 1897, Gladstone and his wife stayed in Cannes.
 Gladstone met Queen Victoria, and she shook hands with him for (to his recollection) the first time in the 50 years he had known her.
 One of the Gladstones' neighbours observed that "He and his devoted wife never missed the morning service on Sunday ...
 One Sunday, returning from the altar rail, the old, partially blind man stumbled at the chancel step.
 One of the clergy sprang involuntarily to his assistance but retreated with haste, so withering was the fire which flashed from those failing eyes."
 The Gladstones returned to Hawarden Castle at the end of March and he received the Colonial Premiers in their visit for the Queen's Jubilee.
-At a dinner in November with Edward Hamilton, his former private secretary, Hamilton noted that "What is now uppermost in his mind is what he calls the spirit of jingoism under the name of Imperialism which is now so prevalent".
+At a dinner in November with Edward Walter Hamilton, his former private secretary, Hamilton noted that "What is now uppermost in his mind is what he calls the spirit of jingoism under the name of Imperialism which is now so prevalent".
 Gladstone riposted "It was enough to make Peel and Cobden turn in their graves".

 On the advice of his doctor Samuel Habershon in the aftermath of an attack of facial neuralgia, Gladstone stayed at Cannes from the end of November 1897 to mid-February 1898.
 He gave an interview for The Daily Telegraph.
 Gladstone then travelled to Bournemouth, where a swelling on his palate was diagnosed as cancer by the leading cancer surgeon Sir Thomas Smith on 18 March.
 On 22 March, Gladstone retired to Hawarden Castle.
 Despite being in pain he received visitors and quoted hymns, especially Cardinal Newman's "Praise to the Holiest in the Height".